Are You at Risk for Iodine Deficiency?

 Ocean vegetables contain a full spectrum of minerals.
 Some of these minerals, like selenium, are important co-factors that assist with the use of iodine in the body.

-For example, researchers at Charite University Medicine in Berlin, Germany, recently suggested that selenium, in addition to iodine and iron, is essential for a healthy thyroid throughout life—and especially during thyroid autoimmune disease.
-(12)
+Researchers at Charite University Medicine in Berlin, Germany, recently suggested that selenium, in addition to iodine and iron, is essential for a healthy thyroid throughout life — and especially during thyroid autoimmune disease.16 Research published in Biological Trace Element Research pointed to the selenium and iodine deficiency in China as the main factor behind Kashin-Beck disease (KBD), a crippling bone and joint disorder.17

 If you would like to incorporate more sources of iodine into your diet (and we recommend that you do), try: